Chewt/chessterm/add_ons/README.txt

 the bottom right and pressing enter will quit without changing the colors.
 This add-on modifies the settings.h so for changes to take effect you must run   $ make clean   in your chessterm directory.
+If you don't need the chessboard output, use   -s   flag or the   small
+or   smol   option.